-Post-secondary faculty are interested in retaining aspects of online teaching once they return to face-to-face instruction (Top Hat, 2020; Lombardi, 2021) and it clear that online learning has been increasing during the past decade (Allen & Seaman, 2017).
+Postsecondary faculty are interested in retaining aspects of online teaching once they return to faceto-face instruction (Lombardi, 2021; Top Hat, 2020) and it i clear that online learning has been increasing during the past decade (Allen & Seaman, 2017).
 Students, too, are likely to continue using some technologies that are popular during the pandemic.
 Our study brought to light the sustainability potential of certain mobile technologies and apps.
-The variety of smartphone and tablet apps used by post-secondary students during the pandemic suggests that now that they have learned to use these, they will continue to do so once the pandemic is over.
-Zoom, the most popular videoconferencing tool of the pandemic (Aratani, 2020; Aiken, 2020) is available on all platforms and devices and free versions can be downloaded without a university license.
+The variety of smartphone and tablet apps used by postsecondary students during the pandemic suggests that now that they have learned to use these, they will continue to do so once the pandemic is over.
+Zoom, the most popular videoconferencing tool of the pandemic (Aiken, 2020; Aratani, 2020) is available on all platforms and devices and free versions can be downloaded without a university license.
 Students have learned to use Zoom to network among their peers and with their families, so without a doubt, this technology is here to stay.

-During the COVID-19 pandemic certain office suites have become especially popular.
-Many colleges and universities have provided students free access to Office365 (now called Microsoft 365; Microsoft, n.d.a) and most post-secondary institutions have a license for members of their academic community, making it the de facto university office suite.
+During the COVID-19 pandemic, certain office suites have become especially popular.
+Many colleges and universities have provided students free access to Office365 (now called Microsoft 365; Microsoft, n.d.a) and most postsecondary institutions have a license for members of their academic community, making it the de facto university office suite.
 Google apps are also very popular, largely because these are also free, easy to use, and support collaboration.
 Both Google and Office365 suites are readily available on mobile devices.
 Because collaboration features and speech-to-text (i.e., dictation) are available for both Microsoft Word and Google Docs, word processing has become relatively easy even on small smartphones.
 The same is true for Office365 and Google presentation apps (i.e., PowerPoint and Google Slides).
 Of course, the larger size of tablets also makes it easy to type.
 Now that students have learned to use the various features of these office suites, especially the collaboration aspects, we expect these to remain in the future.